 - MEIR customers will get a response if the reported email is classified as malicious by the Mimecast Security team.

-- Specific issues or queries that require a response should be created using the Support Hub, for more information see the Raising a Case page.
+- Specific issues or queries that require a response should be created using the Support Hub.
+For more information, see the Raising a Case page.

 Reporting Spam, Malware, and Phishing